Home / What we do?

 We have a proven track record in the management of archaeological projects at all stages from initial planning to publication, operating in line with the guidelines of English Heritage and organisations such as the Institute of Field Archaeologists.

-As well as having a wealth of local knowledge and expertise, our project managers have between them much useful experience gained from managing large-scale archaeological projects on multi-million pound development sites in London.
+As well as having a wealth of local knowledge and expertise, our project management team has experience gained from managing large-scale archaeological projects on development sites in London.

 We have considerable expertise in the research and compilation of desk-based reports which present and interpret the cultural heritage resource of a site or area and assess the impact of proposed developments.
 These may be residential or commercial developments, transport or infrastructure works or be related to power generation.